A geometric characterisation of sensitivity analysis in monomial models: Discussion

 \section{Discussion}

 The representation of a wide array of statistical models in terms of the defining atomic monomial probabilities has proven useful for a variety of applications, including sensitivity analysis.
 In this paper, we took advantage of this representation to develop a formal geometric approach for sensitivity analysis which uses elements of information geometry.
-This approach has enabled us to demonstrate the optimality of a variety of multi-way schemes defined by the characteristics of the monomial atomic probabilities.
-Furthermore, Theorem \ref{theo:pincopallo} gives the necessary condition that any choice of parameters to vary needs to respect for optimal proportional covariation.
+This approach has enabled us to demonstrate the optimality of proportional covariation for novel multi-way choices of varied parameters defined by the characteristics of the monomial atomic probabilities.
 Attention was devoted to BN classifiers where the tuning of the feature probabilities is often critical to ensure the classifier works reliably.

 Although in this work we focused on models having multilinear atomic probabilities, our geometric approach could be used to investigate more general classes of models, for instance dynamic BNs whose atomic probabilities are not necessarily multilinear.
 Preliminary results suggest that the I-divergence exhibit different properties than in the multilinear case, with the potential of even more informative sensitivity investigations.